SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 if the type you're extending is defined in another module, an initializer declaration must delegate to an initializer already defined in that module to ensure members of that type are properly initialized.

+..
+TODO: TR: Verify that this is indeed the correct about initializers.
+    For example, the Language Guide says:
+    "If you provide a new initializer via an extension, you are still responsible for making sure that each instance is fully initialized once the initializer has completed, as described in :ref:`ClassesAndStructures_DefiniteInitialization`.
+    Depending on the type you are extending, you may need to delegate to another initializer or call a superclass initializer at the end of your own initializer, to ensure that all instance properties are fully initialized."

 .. langref-grammar